azimuttapp/azimutt/demos/ecommerce/source_00_design.md

   BRAND BIGINT nullable fk C##INVENTORY.BRANDS.ID CATEGORY VARCHAR nullable | ex: "Phones"
-  SUBCATEGORY VARCHAR nullable | ex: "Smartphones" WIDTH FLOAT | typical width of the product, see PRODUCT_VERSIONS for the real one LENGTH FLOAT | typical length of the product, see PRODUCT_VERSIONS for the real one HEIGHT FLOAT | typical height of the product, see PRODUCT_VERSIONS for the real one WEIGHT FLOAT | typical weight of the product, see PRODUCT_VERSIONS for the real one REMARKS TEXT nullable | ex: fragile
+  SUBCATEGORY VARCHAR nullable | ex: "Smartphones" WIDTH FLOAT | typical width of the product in millis, see PRODUCT_VERSIONS for the real one LENGTH FLOAT | typical length of the product in millis, see PRODUCT_VERSIONS for the real one HEIGHT FLOAT | typical height of the product in millis, see PRODUCT_VERSIONS for the real one WEIGHT FLOAT | typical weight of the product in grams, see PRODUCT_VERSIONS for the real one REMARKS TEXT nullable | ex: fragile
   CREATED_AT TIMESTAMP
   UPDATED_AT TIMESTAMP